 The increasing complexity in modern business is transforming the supply chain as we know it, with organisations adopting strategies that focus on rationalising and consolidating their supplier base.
 It makes sense but the collapse of Carillion and problems seen at Capita brings this into question.
 Should organisations adopt a multi or single source model for example, and which model is more manageable and effective at mitigating risk?
 The answers are as unique as the organisations asking them.

 Outsourcing elements of a business that are critical to operations has always been an important decision for most organisations – especially when those elements do not fall into their areas of expertise.
 After all, why invest in internal specialisms that could potentially remove time and resources otherwise spent on core functions?
-It’s no wonder that outsourcing IT services in particular has seen Cloud technology lead its growth, with a 27% increase between 2017 and 2018.

-With the UK IT outsourcing market maturing, the multi or single source dilemma now plays a leading role in decision making.
+With the UK IT Managed Services / Out-sourcing market maturing, the multi or single source dilemma now plays a leading role in decision making.
 Procurement teams need to decide whether to outsource services to a small number of specialists or just one.
 Another consideration, driven by the UK government’s former National Technology Adviser Liam Maxwell, would be to outsource to numerous providers and disaggregate service consumption.
 It means moving away from monolithic contracts and realigning technology products and services more closely to the individual organisation’s needs – a model known as Service Integrators and Management (SIAM).
 Arguably, this model is supported by the effects of the collapse of Carillion and the impact of Capita’s errors on patients of the NHS.

 Tens of thousands of organisations, including the UK government, outsourced elements of their operations to Carillion.
 However, when Carillion entered 2018 with almost simultaneous news of liquidation, organisations across all British industries plunged into uncertainty.